hosgha/Interview/Technical_Interview_Handbook.md

-* **Partition Tolerance** (is non-negotiable in distributed systems) -- A distributed system's ability to continue operating even when network failures occur between its nodes (servers, services, or data centers)
+* **Partition Tolerance** (is non-negotiable in distributed systems)
+***A distributed system's ability to continue operating even when network failures occur between its nodes (servers, services, or data centers)***

 * **Real-world choice:** AP (Availability + Partition Tolerance)